gunjan99/Text-Generation-using-VAE-Beta-VAE/README.md

 Two datasets were used for this task: -
   1) Quora question-pair dataset https://www.kaggle.com/c/quora-question-pairs/data (this dataset is not considered good for text generation as sentences are very vague)
-  2) Keras Moview review dataset with Sentiment Analysis.
+  2) Keras Movie review dataset with Sentiment Analysis.

 Grid Search was used to set find a suitable beta (or kl-weight) for beta-VAE.
-The range of grid search was \[20, 250\]. `Beta = 100` was found to provide the best fit
+The range of grid search was \[20, 250\]. `Beta = 100` was found to provide the best fit.

+Since Quora question-pair dataset was not labelled, custom labelling of the data was created.
+The dataset was slpit into five classes based on the following keywords: \['How', 'Where', 'When', 'Why', None\].